raheemadamboev/todo-app/README.md

 **Tech stack:**

 - Material3.
-The newest and coolest way building UI by Google.
+The newest and coolest way of building UI by Google.
 - All the other tech stack from (1.1 Jetpack Compose) also included.

 # 1.1 - Jetpack Compose (Material2)